Our Review Process

 If alcohol is taken in a moderate quantity, sometimes it causes spikes in blood sugar levels.
 Wines and beers are drinks that may cause the glucose level in the bloodstream to go up sharply.Regular consumption of alcohol disturbs the liver’s capability to generate new glucose.
 The process that the liver takes to make new glucose in the body is called gluconeogenesis.
 When the liver cannot generate glucose due to the effects of alcohol, the sugar level in the bloodstream tends to go down to a level that is below the tolerance range.

 Many of the symptoms that we find in ourselves stem from metabolic disorders and compromised immune systems of the body which are no longer able to process sugar or glucose, which is necessary to generate energy in our bodies.
 It may not be out of place to mention that our lifestyles, eating habits, and binges of drinking have damaged our metabolic system.
 This has resulted in us getting more tired, less energetic, and immune-compromised.
+Read more to know about what level of blood sugar is dangerous?

 The effects that alcohol might have on glucose content of the body are dependent on certain factors, they are: